Calliari/docker-intro/README.md

 ### 3. Scale our application and enable load-balancing with docker-compose.yml file.

-create a docker-compose file
+Create a docker-compose file

 ```
 touch docker-compose.yml
 ```
-paste the bellow code into the docker-compose.yml
+Paste the bellow code into the docker-compose.yml

 ```
 version: "3"